ブログ

 (vi) disturbing the psychological health of Children; and

-(vii) physiological disorders of Children
+(vii) causing physiological disorders of Children

 Other obligations